Nation of Islam: Lifestyle

-The Nation requests that, as a declaration of mental emancipation, new members change any names inherited from slave-owners who possessed their ancestors.
-This is not considered necessary if the new member has a name that is already African in origin.
-In the NOI's early years, Fard Muhammad bestowed new names on followers for a $10 fee.
-During the mid-20th century the Nation began encouraging the use of "X" as a surname, symbolising what they regarded as the African-American's identity as an "ex-slave" and also as a marker for their lost ancestral name.
-As this results in many individuals having the same name, numbers are added before the X to differentiate members (i.e. "Charles 2X", "Charles 3X").

-The NOI encourages its followers to live highly disciplined and structured lifestyles; this conservative and ascetic approach has led to followers being called "Black Puritans".
-Nation members are encouraged to obey the law, to seek gainful employment, to always be punctual, to avoid buying on credit, and to never gamble.
+The NOI encourages followers to live highly disciplined and structured lifestyles.
+Members are expected to obey the law, to seek gainful employment, to always be punctual, to avoid buying on credit, and to never gamble.
 They are also urged not to rely on state welfare payments, with the Nation arguing that these undermine the African American community's ability to be self-sufficient.

 Male members typically cut their hair short, sometimes shaving the head entirely, and do not usually wear beards.
-This signifies their willingness to abide to the Nation's strict rules and their renunciation of much personal choice.
-They are expected to wear suits with either ties or bowties; those who are part of the Fruit of Islam wear military-style uniforms, sometimes accompanied by a fez.
+They are expected to wear suits with ties or bowties; those who are part of the Fruit of Islam wear military-style uniforms, sometimes accompanied by a fez.
 Women are commanded to dress modestly; they are not permitted to wear trousers, are expected to wear long sleeves, and are encouraged to cover their heads.
 Cosmetics and the chemical or heat-based straightening of hair is also discouraged.